eBay/accessibility-ruleset-runner/examples/java/README.md

 #### Run Rulesets

 Results from the Custom Ruleset and the aXe Ruleset are combined into a single JSON object.
 This step can be modified to change how the rulesets are executed.
+In practice, results from multiple Views may be also be combined into a single JSON object.

 #### Process Results

-This example includes a simple example of how to create an HTML report from the JSON results.
+This example includes a simple example of how to create an HTML report from the results JSON object.
+In practice, an HTML report might include multiple Views in a single report.
+In order to do this, one might enchance the JSONToHTMLConverter class and modify the HTMLReportTemplate.html file appropriately.

 ## Additional Information